Police

 "It'll mean sending loads of warning letters"

 Not so, but it's a common misunderstanding.
 The entire point is that it saves Police effort and cost.
-It identifies and collates the worst speeders automatically, allowing them to target resources to where it has the biggest safety impact.
-They can prioritise and send as few, or as many, letters as resources allow knowing they'll be far more targeted and effective.
+It identifies and collates the worst speeders automatically, allowing police to target resources to where it has the biggest safety impact.
+They can prioritise and send as few, or as many, letters as resources allow knowing they'll be far more targeted and effective (examples indicate 80 times more efficient over a 6 month period!).
 The intelligence AutoSpeedWatch provides means their limited resources have a bigger safety impact, and better public support.

 "We can't because of GDPR and BSCC"